The time is right to bring the UKME community into sharper focus within the Church.

 Intercultural Mission Conference 2023

-Race Equality Week 2023
+Race Equality Week and Racial Justice Sunday

-What do young people have to say about race equality in 2023?
+What did young people have to say about race equality in 2023?
 Polly visited Aylesbury Vale Academy to find out and had a great conversation - have a watch and share it with the young people in your life.
 You can also download the video here.

 See all our Race Equality Week resources.